doofinder/php-doofinder/README.md

 ## Installation

 To install the library you can download it from the project's [releases](https://github.com/doofinder/php-doofinder/releases) page or use [Composer](https://packagist.org/packages/doofinder/doofinder).
+You could found a V2 [Management API](https://github.com/doofinder/php-management-doofinder).

 Requires PHP 5.3 or later.
 Not tested in previous versions.